christoffetzer/SCONE_HOSTINSTALLER/README.md

 ## Future Work

-* show how to install a our patched Docker engine instead
+* show how to install our patched Docker engine instead

 * provide a local Docker registry with TLS access only.